A novel family of beta mixture models for the differential analysis of DNA methylation data: an application to prostate cancer: Introduction

-Epigenetics is the study of heritable changes in gene activity that do not involve any explicit change to the DNA sequence \cite{Berger}.
-DNA methylation is one of the epigenetic processes where a methyl group is added to or removed from the $5'$ carbon of the cytosine ring \cite{Moore}.
-This process assists in regulating gene expression and is essential for the development of an organism, but irregular changes in DNA methylation patterns can lead to damaging health effects \cite{Jin}.
-The DNA methylation process has been extensively studied in the context of cancer, and its treatment \cite{Partha, Rakyan}.
-It has been observed that cytosine-guanine dinucleotide (CpG) islands that remain unmethylated in normal cells can become methylated in abnormal cells such as cancer cells \cite{Bird}.
-A CpG site is hypomethylated if neither of the alleles are methylated, hemimethylated if either of the alleles are methylated or hypermethylated if both the alleles are methylated.
-A differentially methylated region (DMR) is a genomic region that has different methylation states between different samples, which may have been taken from tissues of an individual over time, different tissues from the same individuals or other individuals \cite{Chen}.
-In several cancer studies, it has been observed that tumour suppressor genes are silenced by hypermethylation of promoter regions of those genes \cite{Almeida, Cho, Kim}.
-A better understanding of the disease can be achieved by identifying the regions that are differentially methylated between the benign and the tumour samples.
+Epigenetics is the study of heritable changes in gene activity that do not involve explicit changes to the DNA sequence \citep{Berger}.
+DNA methylation is an epigenetic process where a methyl group is added to or removed from the $5'$ carbon of the cytosine ring \citep{Moore}.
+This process assists in regulating gene expression and is essential for the development of an organism, but irregular changes in DNA methylation patterns can lead to damaging health effects \citep{Jin}.
+A cytosine-guanine dinucleotide (CpG) site is hypomethylated if neither of the DNA strands in a diploid individual are methylated, hemimethylated if either of the DNA strands are methylated or hypermethylated if both the strands are methylated.
+A differentially methylated CpG site (DMC) is a CpG site that has different methylation states between DNA samples collected from different biological conditions, which may have been taken from tissues of an individual over time, different tissues from the same individuals or distinct individuals.

+The DNA methylation process has been extensively studied in the context of cancer, and its treatment \citep{Partha}.
+CpG islands that remain unmethylated in normal cells can become methylated in abnormal cells such as cancer cells \citep{Bird}, and it has been shown that tumour suppressor genes are silenced by hypermethylation of their promoter regions \citep{Kim, Almeida}.
+For example, in prostate cancer, the fifth major cause of cancer-related mortality globally \citep{GCS2020}, hypermethylation of certain tumour suppressor genes, such as GSTP1, RARB, APC and RASSF1, has been observed during the early stages of the disease \citep{Longcheng, Moritz, Daniunaite}.
+A better understanding of disease can therefore be achieved by identifying regions that are differentially methylated between benign and tumour samples.